The club's weekly pub meet is on Thursdays, at The Fox Inn on Holgate Road from 10 pm.

 The club runs on a very informal basis.
 Although there will be many trips a year which will be advertised on the website, other trips are organised in the pub on Thursday.
 This may be a day out rock climbing in the Peak District or Yorkshire, or hill walking in the Lakes or Dales.
 There are regular weekend trips to Scotland, the Lakes and Wales for both walking and climbing.

-Thursday night is our social night and usually starts with a visit to Harrogate, York or Leeds climbing wall, or one of our local crags, followed by the odd jar in the Volunteer Arms on Watson Street, Holgate.
+Thursday night is our social night and usually starts with a visit to Harrogate, York or Leeds climbing wall, or one of our local crags, followed by the odd jar in The Fox Inn on Holgate Road.
 We meet in the pub at 10pm.

 The way to get started is to come along on a Thursday evening, and then join an outing.